 Founder & Principal

-James McKay is an independent research consultant in the fields of technology and investment with expertise in the design and end-to-end implementation of custom research projects.
+James McKay is an independent research consultant with expertise in the design and end-to-end implementation of custom research projects and global trend analyses.

-On a personal level, James’s experience in varied but interconnected sectors makes him at home with the inherent complexities and challenges of industry 4.0 adoption, and he is passionate about contributing to a deeper understanding of the ongoing digital transformation of industry.
+On a personal level, James’s experience in varied sectors makes him at home with the multi-faceted application of digital assets and he is passionate about contributing to a greater understanding of the disruptive potential of this rapidly evolving space.